 The Laurel, Delaware malthouse will be built in the heart of the winter barley growing region of the Mid-Atlantic.
 The revitalized grain elevator will be transformed into an efficient grain facility with the addition of new conveyors and cleaning equipment.
 Additionally, storage segregation will be a true asset to accommodate the variety of malt products that we will produce for discriminating malt customers.
-The malthouse construction continues alongside the elevator, and is on schedule for production in early 2017.
+The malthouse construction continues alongside the elevator, and is on schedule for production in 2018.

 WE WILL BE POSTING NEW PHOTOS PERIODICALLY SO PLEASE CHECK BACK FOR UPDATES.